-We can offer you a wide variety of window blinds, shutters and shades to choose from.
+We can offer you a wide variety of window blinds, shutters, and shades to choose from.
 We not only help you pick out the window covering that best matches your home or businesses, but can keep you informed of which shades or blinds are best for blocking harsh light and dangerous UV rays.

 Benefits of Energy Efficient Window Coverings.

-Southern Blinds & Shutters carries a variety of energy efficient window covering brands.
+Southern Blinds & Shutters carries a variety of energy-efficient window covering brands.

-When an energy-efficient window covering blocks solar energy, you'll feel a difference.
-Almost the same difference between being in direct sunlight, and being under the shade from a tree.
+When an energy-efficient window covering blocks of solar energy, you'll feel a difference.
+Almost the same difference between being in direct sunlight and being under the shade from a tree.
 Certain products can cut solar heat gain through your windows by up to 80%.
 This means not only can you be more comfortable indoors, but can lower cooling costs.

-Energy-efficient products can help you save energy and money in three ways: insulation, solar heat control and daylighting.
+Energy-efficient products can help you save energy and money in three ways: insulation, solar heat control, and daylighting.

 An insulating window covering works in both winter and summer to reduce heat transfer through the window.
 In winter, the window covering slows heat transfer out the window, keeping more warmth inside.
 In summer, it slows heat transfer into the home, reducing the need for cooling.